Quirimbas Archipelago, Moçambique - Things to Do in Quirimbas Archipelago

 Insider Tips

-Pack cash (US dollars or South African rand) as ATMs are non-existent on most islands and card payment options are extremely limited
+Pack cash in US dollars or South African rand, as ATMs are non-existent on the islands and credit cards are rarely accepted outside luxury lodges

 Explore Activities in Quirimbas Archipelago